Advisors have a wealth of information at their fingertips. A simple dashboard is key to harnessing all that data to make it work for them

 With the dashboard solution in place, Company Vitals now has the resources to help its clients visualize what is happening both financially and operationally through dynamic dashboards.
 Instead of spending hours trying to define a concept, it is able to show complex ideas that clients understand instantly, without sorting through hundreds of rows of data.
 The organization regularly relies on scoreboards and dashboards both internally and externally.
 Its clients love the eye-popping visuals and interactive intelligence within the dashboards, and decision makers within the organization value their new ability to see their key performance indicators at a glance — information that results in more effective decision making.

 Turn10.
-Turn10, which specializes exclusively in government contracting and helping startups, mid-size and multi-million dollar companies position themselves for success, turned to dashboards primarily as a tool for communication and clarity.
+Turn10, which specializes exclusively in government contracting and helping startups, mid-size and multi-million dollar companies position themselves for success, turned to data management dashboards primarily as a tool for communication and clarity.
 Turn10 improves financial processes, manages budgets and cost proposals, works with the Defense Contract Audit Agency (DCAA) and implements accounting systems including Deltek GCS Premier for companies across the country.
 As an outsourcing firm, effective communication is a crucial component to Turn10’s success.
 It’s the responsibility of any CFO to communicate with the company’s executives, and, as acting CFO for a number of organizations, Turn10 was faced with the unique challenge of developing an effective means of communication that would be compatible with a variety of executives and across differing business sectors.
 With a growing client base, an influx of data and unique communication demands, Turn10 was in need of an effective method to organize and translate information into something more meaningful.

 Turn10 ultimately selected a user-friendly dashboard solution that is compatible with Microsoft Excel and delivers custom, interactive dashboards without any programming or back-end coding.
 Visually dynamic graphs and colors make it easy for clients to evaluate, and this new visual translation of their data has helped Turn10 clients identify trends, opportunities and issues far faster than ever before.
 From a resource perspective, dashboards have saved the firm many hours, enhanced client communications and improved data accessibility.